SteveBenton6/garden_tips_full-stack/README.md

 ## Design

 -   ### "Three" Page Core Site
-    -  The core of the site is based on the Home Page, which contains the active Garden Tip infomration for users, an About page which describes the purpose of the site and a detailed individual tip page reached by clicking a specific Garden Tip title.
+    -  The core of the site is based on the Home Page, which contains the active Garden Tip information for users, an About page which describes the purpose of the site and a detailed individual tip page reached by clicking a specific Garden Tip title.

 -   ### Action Screens
     -  Clicking links brings up other views - e.g. User Registration, User Login, Create New Garden Tip, Edit New Garden Tip, Delete Garden Tip, Logout, etc.  On completion of these activites the user is typically returned to the Home page.

 -   ### Colour Scheme
     -  For a Gardening site, Green will be the predominant colour.
 Much of this is provided by the images and the feature garden image above the navigation bar.
 "Hunter Green" - #074507 was used to complement this across the site.
-This contrasted well with a white background and provides a simple style to read nd use.
+This contrasted well with a white background and provides a simple style to read and use.

     [Hunter Green](https://htmlcolorcodes.com/colors/hunter-green/)